-(a) record all the proceedings of the meetings of the shareholders and Board of Directors in books to be kept for such purposes;

-(b) cause all notices to be duly given in accordance with the provisions of these By-laws and as required by statute;

-(c) be custodian of the Seal of the Corporation, and cause such Seal to be affixed to all certificates representing shares of the Corporation prior to the issuance thereof (subject, however, to the provisions of Section 5.0) and to all instruments the execution of which on behalf of the Corporation under its Seal shall have been duly authorized in accordance with these Bylaws;

-(d) subject to the provisions of Section 5.0, sign certificates representing shares of the Corporation the issuance of which shall have been authorized by the Board of Directors; and

-(e) in general, perform all duties incident to the office of Secretary and such other duties as are given to the Secretary by these By-laws or as may be assigned to him or her by the Chairman of the Board, the President or the Board of Directors.
+- (a) record all the proceedings of the meetings of the shareholders and Board of Directors in books to be kept for such purposes; - (b) cause all notices to be duly given in accordance with the provisions of these By-laws and as required by statute; - (c) be custodian of the Seal of the Corporation, and cause such Seal to be affixed to all certificates representing shares of the Corporation prior to the issuance thereof (subject, however, to the provisions of Section 5.0) and to all instruments the execution of which on behalf of the Corporation under its Seal shall have been duly authorized in accordance with these By-laws; - (d) subject to the provisions of Section 5.0, sign certificates representing shares of the Corporation the issuance of which shall have been authorized by the Board of Directors; and - (e) in general, perform all duties incident to the office of Secretary and such other duties as are given to the Secretary by these By-laws or as may be assigned to him or her by the President or the Board of Directors. - SECTION 3.13.

-SECTION 3.13.
 Assistant Secretaries.
-Each Assistant Secretary shall assist the Secretary in his or her duties, and shall perform such other duties as the Board of Directors may from time to time prescribe or the Chairman of the Board, the President or the Secretary may from time to time delegate.
+Each Assistant Secretary shall assist the Secretary in his or her duties, and shall perform such other duties as the Board of Directors may from time to time prescribe or the President or the Secretary may from time to time delegate.
 At the request of the Secretary, any Assistant Secretary may temporarily act in the Secretary's place in the performing of part or all of the duties of the Secretary.
-In the case of the death of the Secretary, or in the case of the Secretary to act temporarily in his or her place, the Assistant Secretary who is to perform the duties of the Secretary shall be designated by the Chairman of the Board, the President or the Board of Directors.
+In the case of the death of the Secretary, or in the case of the Secretary's absence or inability to act without having designated an Assistant Secretary to act temporarily in his or her place, the Assistant Secretary who is to perform the duties of the Secretary shall be designated by the President or the Board of Directors.